Sherry: Types

-Protection of sherry
+Trademark protection

 Spanish producers have registered the three names Jerez / Xérès / sherry, and so may prosecute producers of similar fortified wines from other places using any of the same names.
 In 1933, Article 34 of the Spanish Estatuto del Vino (Wine Law) established the boundaries of sherry production as the first Spanish wine denominación.
 Today, sherry's official status is further recognized by wider EU legislation, under which "sherry" sold within the EU must come from the triangular area of the province of Cádiz between Jerez de la Frontera, Sanlúcar de Barrameda, and El Puerto de Santa María.
-However, the name "sherry" is used as a semi-generic in the United States where it must be labeled with a region of origin such as American sherry or California sherry.
-However, such wines cannot be exported to the EU.
+In the US, the name "sherry" is used as a semi-generic, and it must be labeled with a region of origin such as American sherry or California sherry; such wines cannot be legally exported to the EU.

 Both Canadian and Australian winemakers now use the term Apera instead of sherry, while consumers still use the term sherry.